Michael-Reefe/Loki.jl/README.md

 `save_fits = true`

 This boolean option enables or disables saving the final model parameters and uncertainties as FITS files at the end of fitting.

+`lines_allow_negative = false`

+This option determines whether emisison line amplitudes are allowed to go negative.
+Turning this on may be useful for really low SNR lines to map their spatial distribution and see if there is any significant emission.
+Note: this option also affects the units of the output line amplitudes and fluxes.
+If it's false, the log of the line amplitude/flux is saved, whereas if it's true, the linear value itself is saved.

 `n_bootstrap = 0`